 Dry meat = crust.
 Moist meat = steam.
 Especially on the griddle.

-Cooking a steak on a griddle is much different than cooking it on a grill.
+Cooking a steak on a griddle is much different than cooking it on a grill (you’ll miss those beautiful grill marks for one!).
 With a regular grill you can get away with not drying your meat because the grill grates allow more air flow under the steak.
 However, a Blackstone steak cooks on a solid surface.
 There is no space between the heating element and the meat.
-The entire surface of the meat is in contact with the heat, and there is no air flow to help keep the meat drier.
+The entire surface of the meat is in contact with the heat, and there is no air flow to help keep the steak drier.

 To dry your steaks, simply take a wad of paper towels and dab the excess moisture off the meat.
 And be sure that you don’t set your steaks right back down in the wet space on your plate or cutting board.